 2. Manufacturing: Tesla’s production rate is less than its competitors, Toyota and Volkswagen, and its production rate declined by 31% in 2019 than in 2018.

 3. Premium Products Only: Tesla has established a premium car brand like Apple in mobile phones, which many cannot afford.
 Tesla needs to launch affordable products to gather interest among all-level customers.

 4. Succession Strategy: most people think Elon musk is the only man who works for tesla at a high level.
 This needs to change.
-It is more like a one-man show because nobody is permanent in the world.
+It is more like a one-person show because nobody is permanent in the world.
 Tesla needs to focus on other executives instead of focusing only on Elon Musk.

 O Stands For Opportunities

-1. Battery Production: Tesla can produce their own battery instead of outsourcing them because it can affect its production rate.
+1. Battery Production: Tesla can produce their battery instead of outsourcing them because it can affect its production rate.
 It can also reduce its production cost by at least 5% to 10%.

 2. Long Term: Tesla is the first car brand globally, which started as a 100% electric car brand and gained more popularity.

 Tesla has a great opportunity in the long term as more people are liked to move to electric cars instead of diesel or petrol cars due to clean energy, which helps to reduce the carbon rate in the earth.

 Nowadays, more central and state-level governments are announcing more incentives for electric car buyers, like lesser tax-free purchases, road tax-free, etc., which encourages more people to buy electric cars.

 1. Competition: For the last few years, big brands like BMW, Volkswagen, Audi, and Tata Motors are entering the electric car segment.